How to upgrade a distributed Splunk Enterprise environment

 Upgrade the indexers

-- Disable and upgrade the indexers, one by one.
+- Stop Splunk Enterprise services, and upgrade the indexers, one by one.
 You can restart the indexers immediately after you upgrade them.

 - Test search heads to ensure that they find data across all indexers.

 - After you upgrade all indexers, restart your deployment server.

 After your distributed environment upgrade, review the forwarder versions used in your environment and check for feature compatibility and support.
 See Compatibility between forwarders and Splunk Enterprise indexers in the Forwarder Manual.

 To upgrade universal forwarders, see the following topics in the Forwarder Manual: